seerampavan/SparkCustomTransformations/README.md

 # Read and execute string scala spark code.

+## Create a deployables

+###  Run with JAVA deployables
+    # run the below command to create deployables
+    sbt clean universal:packageBin

+    # deployables will be placed at location target/universal
+    unzip -o target/universal/sparkcustomtransformations-1.0.zip

+    #run the below command from the java deployables
+    target/universal/sparkcustomtransformations-1.0/bin/sparkcustomtransformations

+###  Run on SBT
+    # run the below command to run on SBT
+    sbt run

 ## Seperate the UDF code execution from actual spark execution

     lazy val spark = getSparkSession